Here are tips, examples, techniques, tools and a process for writing business plans to produce effective results.

 Ideally find a decent accountant too.
 Preferably one who comes recommended to you.
 With all the greatest respect to accountants everywhere, accountants are quite commonly very intense people, like solicitors and scientists, very much focused on process, accuracy, rules, etc., which in terms of personality fit can be a little at odds with the style of many entrepreneurs.
 So again shop around and find an accountant with whom you can share a joke and a beer or something from the human world.
 The relationship between a business person and his/her accountant is crucial if the business is to grow and develop significantly.
 Accountants might seem at times to be from another planet, but I can assure you the good ones are bloody magicians when it comes to business development, especially when the figures get really interesting.
 The statement that one stroke of an accountant's pen is mightier than the world's most successful sales team, is actually true.

-For many entrepreneurs, the ideal scenario is to grow your business large enough to support the cost of a really excellent finance director, who can take care of all the detailed legal and financial matters for you, and leave you completely free to concentrate on growing the business - concentrating your efforts and ideas and strategy externally towards markets and customers, and internally towards optimizing innovation and your staff.
+For many entrepreneurs, the ideal scenario is to grow your business large enough to support the cost of a really excellent finance director, who can take care of all the detailed legal and financial matters for you, and leave you completely free to concentrate on growing the business - concentrating your efforts and ideas and strategy externally towards markets and customers, and internally towards optimising innovation and your staff.

 See the quick tax tips below, especially for small businesses which might not easily be able to achieve immediate and accurate control of their tax liabilities, which is one of the major early risks for a new successful small business.